 There are two main bottlenecks that hold performance back:

-In many cases, for higher performance you’ll have to consume more compute resources resulting in heavy costs.
+In many cases, in order to reach higher performance you’ll have to consume more compute resources resulting in heavy costs.
 So if your organization has such requirements it’s important to examine the data warehouse architecture, and ensure that performance is achieved efficiently.

 Modern cloud data warehouses enable users to analyze large amounts of data at high granularity, and with near real-time query response time, by combining a range of tailored techniques including compression, low-footprint indexing, sparse indexing, cost based optimizers and JIT compilation.